 John Lennon was informally adopted by an aunt and uncle at the age of 9.

-Politician/Activist Jesse Jackson was adopted in step-parent adoption.
+Politician/Activist Jesse Jackson was adopted in a step-parent adoption.
 His mother had been a teen mom but managed to raise him, mostly on her own, until she married Jackson’s adoptive father.

 Remember Gary Coleman, the adorable star of Different Strokes?
 He was also adopted in real life.

-Not only is it interesting to know about all these adopted people, it’s good for our kids.
+Not only is it interesting to know about all these adopted people, but it’s also good for our kids.
 It helps them to realize that adoption is a part of who they are, but it doesn’t have to define them.
 I am inspired looking at the diverse field of talents, gifts, and skills this group holds.
 I can’t wait to see what the future holds for our kids.